BVI company formation

 Type of law

-Common Law, based on English Common Law with local modifications and local statutes.
+The legal system is Common Law, primarily based on English Common Law, with local adaptations and statutes.

 Exchange control